Jeffrey Perlman, President & Founder

 Sam Weisenberg, Vice President, Engineering

-He’s been grateful to learn from people and situations of all types that let him observe, question, experiment, break things, and fix things.
+In helping develop many of our services, he’s been grateful to learn from people and situations of all types that let him observe, question, experiment, break things, and fix things, albeit not necessarily in that order.

-Sam holds a B.M. in Music Technology from New York University.
+Sam holds a B.M. from New York University.

 Dan Levin, Vice President, Energy Markets